Online camp signup is easy!

 Playing primarily as a catcher and outfielder, Hallmark hit over .300 three times and stole 30-plus bases five times in his pro playing career.
 He twice stole more than 40 bases (2000 and 2002) and was selected to play in two minor league all-star games.

 Hallmark continued to pursue his Rice degree in the off-seasons and earned it in human performance in 2002.
 He played his final pro season in 2003 and began his coaching career.
-He worked one season at nearby St. Thomas High School before joining his collegiate alma mater.
+He worked one season at nearby Saint Thomas High School before returning home to Rice.

 A Houston native, Hallmark was a two-time all-district honoree in baseball in 1991 and 1992 at Westbury High School.
 He went on to earn all-conference honors at Alvin Community College in 1993 and 1994.
 He was named to the all-Southwest Conference team in 1995.

-Hallmark is married to the former Jada Sanders of Kingwood, a 2001 Rice graduate (Sid Richardson) and four-year letterwinner and record holder for the Owls' swim team.
-Jada began serving as a volunteer coach for the swim team in the fall of 2006 and was promoted to assistant coach in 2007.
+Hallmark is married to the former Jada Sanders of Kingwood, a 2001 Rice graduate (Sid Richardson) and four-year letterwinner who set school records for the Owls' swim team.
+Jada served five seasons as an assistant swim coach at Rice.
+Both Hallmarks coached their respective Owl teams to C-USA Championships in the spring of 2011.
+The couple have three children, Christian (7), Tanner (5) and Grayson (3).

 Clay Van Hook